Knowledge Hypergraphs: Prediction Beyond Binary Relations: Knowledge Hypergraph Completion: Proposed Methods

-The idea at the core of our methods is that the way an entity representation is used to make predictions is affected by the role that the entity plays in a given relation.
-In the example in Figure~\ref{fig:hypergraph-to-graph}, Turing plays the role of a student at a university, but he may have a different role (e.g. `professor') in another relation.
-This means that the way we use Turing's embedding may need to be different for computing predictions for each of these roles.

-The prediction for an entity should depend on the position it appears.
-If the prediction does not depend on the position, then the relation has to be symmetric.
-If it does and positions are learned independently, information about one position will not interact with that of others.
-It should be noted that in several embedding-based methods for knowledge graph completion, such as canonical polyadic~\citep{CP, lacroix2018canonical}, ComplEx~\citep{trouillon2016complex}, and SimplE~\citep{kazemi2018simple}, the prediction depends on the position of an entity.
+The idea at the core of our methods is that the way an entity representation is used to make predictions is affected by the role (or position) that the entity plays in a given relation.
+In the example in Figure~\ref{fig:hypergraph-flies}, Montreal is the departure city; but it may appear in a different position (e.g., arrival city) in another tuple.
+This means that the way we use Montreal's embedding for computing predictions may need to vary based on the position it appears in within the tuple.
+In general, when the embedding of an entity does not depend on its position in the tuple during prediction, then the relation has to be symmetric (which is not the case for most relations).
+On the other hand, when entity embeddings are based on position but are learned independently, information about one position will not interact with that of others.
+It should be noted that in several embedding-based methods for knowledge graph completion, such as canonical polyadic~\cite{CP,lacroix2018canonical}, ComplEx~\cite{trouillon2016complex}, and SimplE~\cite{kazemi2018simple}, the prediction depends on the position of each entity in the tuple.

 In what follows, we propose two embedding-based methods for link prediction in knowledge hypergraphs.
-The first model is inspired by SimplE and has its roots in link prediction in knowledge graphs; the second model takes a fresh look at knowledge completion as a multi-arity problem, without first setting it up within the frame of binary relation prediction.
+The first model is inspired by SimplE and has its roots in knowledge graph completion; the second model takes a fresh look at knowledge completion as a multi-arity problem, without first setting it up within the frame of binary relation prediction.